Leaderboard

 2 points

-My opinion is he was an excellent X's and O's coach, but the disdain for recruiting and questionable development took him down.
+34. My opinion is he was an excellent X's and O's coach, but the disdain for recruiting and questionable development took him down.
 We were always in the 40-60 range defensively once we moved to the big ten, and like you said never tried anything drastically different.
 If we had LSU talent, I think his defense would've been great.
 But a technically sound scheme that your players can't execute is not actually sound, and eventually "we just didn't execute" stops being the players fault and starts being the coaches.
-If they can't do it, coaches either need to recruit/develop players who can or adjust the scheme to something the players can actually do.2 points
+If they can't do it, coaches either need to recruit/develop players who can or adjust the scheme to something the players can actually do.

-I was catching up on the thread and your post is where I decided to stop and comment, based on your previous posts and others that shared the sentiment.
+38. I was catching up on the thread and your post is where I decided to stop and comment, based on your previous posts and others that shared the sentiment.
 We both been around awhile, and I'm aware that you tend to discredit national sports writers & broadcasters who criticize Husker football, and counsel posters not to reward the "clickbait."
-I'm inclined to disagree. btw....t's not weird to let a few hours go by in the monitoring of HuskerBoard threads.2 points
+I'm inclined to disagree. btw....t's not weird to let a few hours go by in the monitoring of HuskerBoard threads.

 This leaderboard is set to Chicago/GMT-05:00